 But does that mean it is an extremely life-like simulation?
-Admittedly Horizon 3 is more interested in providing fun than ultra-realism, but overall the driving mechanics are very solid.
+Admittedly Horizon 3 is providing fun a little bit more than ultra-realism, but overall the driving mechanics are very solid.
 Yes, there are some rather unlikely wheelspin possibilities and absurd crashes at 200mph that will barely scratch the beautifully rendered bodywork.
-The arcade-style driving is also relatively forgiving when it comes to things like racing lines and spinouts.
+The arcade-style driving with sim racing elements is also relatively forgiving when it comes to things like racing lines and spinouts.
 But the racing feels satisfying and each mode of driving has its own personality.

 The game is locked to 30 frames per second on Xbox One, although the PC version can run at a much higher frame rate – unsurprisingly, then, the driving mechanics and true feel of being behind the wheel is seriously better on Windows than on console.